St. Lorenz, Nuremberg: Architecture

-The building and furnishing of the church was cared of by the city council and by wealthy citizens.
+The building and furnishing of the church was cared for by the city council and by wealthy citizens.
 This is probably the reason why the art treasures of St. Lawrence were spared during the iconoclasm during the Reformation period.
 Despite St. Lawrence being one of the first churches in Germany to be Lutheran (1525), the wealthy citizens of Nuremberg wanted to preserve the memory of their ancestors and refused the removal of the donated works of art.

 The west facade is richly articulated, reflecting the wealth of the Nuremberg citizens.
 The facade is dominated by the two towers, mirroring St. Sebald and indirectly Bamberg Cathedral with a sharp towering West portal doorway, and an indented rose window 9 metres in diameter.